Jean-Eudes Dazard, PhD

 Assistant Professorjeanfirstname.lastname@example.org 216-368-3157 (o)

-I've initially been trained in France in Computer Science then in Molecular Biology and Bioinformatics and lately in the US in Statistics.
+I've initially been trained in Computer Science then in Molecular Biology and Bioinformatics and lately in Statistics.
 This mixed background allowed me to engage in research and teaching activities at the interface of these three areas.
-Over the last 15 years, and especially since my starting date as a faculty at CWRU, I've been the witness of tremendous changes in these disciplines not only on their own but also how they intersect and complement each other.
+Over the last 15 years, and especially since my starting date as a faculty at CWRU, I've been the witness of tremendous changes in these disciplines, not only on their own, but also how they intersect and complement each other.
 Now more than ever is an exciting time to work in this evolving field of Data Science to constantly create new and powerful ways to study and model complex systems and phenomenon such as in genomics, proteomics, metabolomics and biomedical science.
 My research interest is focused on real-world research problem in computational and statistical biology with emphasis on developing data mining methods in high-dimensional data, mostly from high-throughput technologies.
 Because of my early background in computer science, I've always devoted time to develop computational resources such as webtools and softwares.
-Recently, I have been successful in securing NIH funding to support a long-term research project in so-called “Survival Bump Hunting for the Identification and Characterization of Informative Subgroups of Patients in High Dimensional Data" with direct clinical applications in diagnostic and prognostic tools for precision medicine.
+Recently, I have been successful in securing NIH funding to support a long-term research project in so-called “Survival Bump Hunting for Identifying and Characterizing Informative Diagnostics and Prognostics Subgroups of Patients in High Dimensional Data"with direct clinical implications in precision medicine as well as early detection and intervention.
 This has lead so far to the publication of a few articles, book chapter, websites and softwares (see references in sections below and following links).

 2003-2006 NIH NCI CoGEC Training Grant Fellow (R25 CA 094186)